OldAtAtari/TreeJumper/README.md

 # TreeJumper
 This simple Atari Lynx game was created only as a way to learn various Lynx programming techniques and tools.
-It contain s sprites, movement, sounds, and an intro screen.
+It contains sprites, movement, sounds, and an intro screen.
 It also keeps track of the score and number of lives.
 I've tried to pu t detailed comments in the code so that it might be of use to the next person trying to learn these things.

 It is based on game.c in the /game/ directory of the template, which was created originally by karri and added to by Nop